Jan Quirl, LCSW - Therapist at Grow Therapy

 Narrative

-I use this treatment method in helping clients review their life stories, make connections between their present concerns and past history through the use of poetry, art, and/or fictional stories as a way to assist them in examining and interpreting their current life challenges.
+I use this treatment method for reviewing life stories, making connections between present concerns and past history through the use of journaling and art therapy (if interested) as a way to assist you in examining and interpreting current life challenges.

 Cognitive Behavioral (CBT)